Fast & Security Conscious

 Zope is a general-purpose application server written in Python.
 It is used by several content management systems, such as Plone.
-Zope support is included in our Standard package and upwards.
+Zope support is included in our Corporate package (depending on memory usage; stripped-down instances may work under the Advanced package).
 Zope can be restricted to specific sites, or used exclusively as the default web server on port 80.

 Creating a Zope instance